fern17/learning_rust/README.md

 let s: &'static str = "static lifetime that lives in the binary";
 ```

+If you have a reference in a struct type, you must include the lifetime annotation.

 ## Pointers
 ### Box
 Allows to store a value in the heap instead of on the stack.
 The pointer to the heap data is still stored in the stack.